cyberark/ACLight/README.md

 # ACLight
 A script for advanced discovery of Privileged Accounts - includes Shadow Admins.

+# Check out ACLight2 (version 2 folder) - much quicker, improved scan and better results

-The tool was published as part of the "Shadow Admins" research - more details on "Shadow Admins" are in the blog post: https://www.cyberark.com/threat-research-blog/shadow-admins-stealthy-accounts-fear
+The tool (version 1) was published as part of the "Shadow Admins" research - more details on "Shadow Admins" are in the blog post: https://www.cyberark.com/threat-research-blog/shadow-admins-stealthy-accounts-fear

 The research was also presented at the InfoSecurity conference: http://www.infosecurityeurope.com/en/Sessions/39674/Shadow-Admins-Underground-Accounts-That-Undermine-The-Network